 Phone: (724) 857-7515 ext.
 4203 or 4118

 Born at Magee Hospital in Pittsburgh Pennsylvania, Mr. Senko has lived in Western Pennsylvania his entire life.
-After graduating from Slippery Rock University, he attended graduate school at Robert Morris University to obtain teacher certification.
-Prior to obtaining a teaching position at Aliquippa Junior-Senior High School, he taught at risk adjudicated youth in Allegheny County and was trained through Classrooms for the Future to work as the Technology Coordinator for a charter school.
-Mr. Senko is currently working towards a master's degree in instructional leadership, while working with the students of Aliquippa to make them and the school successful.
+After graduating from Slippery Rock University, he attended graduate school at Robert Morris University to obtain teacher certification and a Master's degree.
+Prior to obtaining a teaching position at Aliquippa Junior-Senior High School, he taught at-risk adjudicated youth in Allegheny County and was trained through Classrooms for the Future to work as the Technology Coordinator.
+Currently, Mr. Senko is working with the students of Aliquippa to make them, the school district, and the community successful.